James P. Hosty: Career

 The Warren Commission attorneys often asked how the FBI could either (1) be unaware of the dangers of Lee Harvey Oswald; or (2) be aware of Oswald's danger and yet fail to warn the Secret Service in Washington DC about this threat to JFK in Dallas.
 J. Edgar Hoover was asked this question numerous times in his own Warren Commission testimony, with ambiguous replies (which fed different JFK conspiracy theories).
 After those hearings, Hoover transferred Hosty to the FBI's Kansas City office until his mandatory retirement in 1979.

 Hosty later wrote a memoir about the Kennedy assassination, titled Assignment: Oswald.

 Hosty received a signed note from Lee Harvey Oswald about two weeks before the Kennedy assassination.
 The note asked Hosty to stop questioning Oswald's wife.
 Hosty put the letter in his lockbox and said that "it appeared to be an innocuous type of complaint....It didn't seem to have any need for action at that time".
 He first met Oswald on November 22, 1963.
 It was while he was interrogating Oswald on November 22 that he realized that the unsigned note he had received two weeks prior was from Oswald.
 He said that, on orders from his supervisor, he destroyed the note after Oswald was killed on November 24, 1963.
 Assistant Director of the FBI, William C. Sullivan, later claimed that it was destroyed on the orders of J. Edgar Hoover, although he qualified that "I can't prove this, but I have no doubts about it".

 Notes taken down by Hosty during his interrogation of Oswald on November 22, indicate that when Oswald was asked to account for himself at the time of the assassination, he claimed to have "went outside to watch P. Parade" (referring to the presidential motorcade).
-The newly discovered Hosty interrogation notes, unearthed at NARA by former British Intelligence agent and JFK researcher, Malcolm Blunt, were recently featured for the first time in the 2020 NHK World-Japan documentary Oswald and JFK - Unsolved Cases, Part II: The Chessmaster (at 35:00 - 36:10).
+The Hosty interrogation notes, unearthed at NARA by former British Intelligence agent and JFK researcher, Malcolm Blunt, were recently featured for the first time in the 2020 NHK World-Japan documentary Oswald and JFK - Unsolved Cases, Part II: The Chessmaster (at 35:00 - 36:10).

+Later life and death

 Hosty retired from the Federal Bureau of Investigation in 1979.

 He died of prostate cancer on June 10, 2011, in Kansas City, Missouri.